+Your mobile home’s roof is the first line of defense between you and the elements.
 It’s no secret that water can do a lot of damage in a short amount of time.
-Your mobile home’s roof is the first line of defense between water and your home – keeping it healthy is pretty important.
-In this article, we’ll cover the basics on how to find and repair leaks on mobile home roofs.
+Therefore, it’s vital that you keep your roof in top shape.
+In this article, we’ll cover the basics on how to find and repair mobile home roof leaks.

 Common Causes of Mobile Home Roof Leaks

 Mobile homes have been built with three different roof shapes: flat, bowstring, and pitched.
-The flat and bowstring was retired in 1982 and the pitched roof has been used since.
+The flat and bowstring were retired in 1982 and the pitched roof has been used since.
+There are still many homes in use today that were built before 1982, just like mine.

 Both flat and shingled mobile home roofs face the same nemesis.